wenhangao21/ICLR26_Paper_Finder/additional_venues/README.md

   - CVPR
   - ICCV

-- For ICML/ICLR/NeurIPS:
+** For ICML/ICLR/NeurIPS: **
 ```bash
 # For example, obtaining all paper information submitted to ICLR 2025
 python ICML_ICLR_NeurIPS.py --conf_name ICLR --year 2025 --email <Your Openreview Email> --password <Your Openreview Password> --state Submitted
 ```

-- For CVPR/ICCV:
+**  For CVPR/ICCV: **
 ```bash
 # For example, obtaining all paper information submitted to CVPR 2025
 python CVPR_ICCV.py --conf_name CVPR --year 2025
 ```

-Due to lack of APIs, obtaining papers from openreview (ICLR/ICML/NeurIPS) will be much faster than other crawler based methods.
+Due to different obtaining methods (API-based or crawler-based), obtaining papers from openreview (ICLR/ICML/NeurIPS) will be much faster than others.

 🙏 **Acknowledgement:** All data processing work was done by my collaborator, [Jingxiang Qu](https://qujx.github.io/).